kubernetes-sigs/gateway-api-inference-extension/site-src/guides/conformance-tests.md

 This document provides steps to run the Gateway API Inference Extension conformance tests.

-## Prerequisites: External Istio/Envoy Setup
+## Prerequisites

-Before running the conformance tests, you need a Kubernetes cluster (e.g., GKE) with [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) support.
-Refer to [The Quickstart Guide](https://gateway-api-inference-extension.sigs.k8s.io/guides/) for more details.
+1. You need a Kubernetes cluster with [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) support.

-## Running the Conformance Tests

-1.  **Choose an Implementation**:
+2. Choose an Implementation -
-    Install an [existing implementation](https://gateway-api-inference-extension.sigs.k8s.io/implementations/gateways/) or run tests against your implementation after completing the [implementer's guide](https://gateway-api-inference-extension.sigs.k8s.io/guides/implementers/#implementers-guide).
+Install an [existing implementation](https://gateway-api-inference-extension.sigs.k8s.io/implementations/gateways/).
+For setup instructions, refer to the [The Quickstart Guide](https://gateway-api-inference-extension.sigs.k8s.io/guides/).
+Alternatively run tests against your implementation after completing the [implementer's guide](https://gateway-api-inference-extension.sigs.k8s.io/guides/implementers/#implementers-guide).

+3. The EPP or EPP mock must be running.
+TODO - See issue [Add Mock EPP #893](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/893) for details.

+## Running Conformance Tests

-2.  **Clone the Repository**:
+1.  **Clone the Repository**:
     Create a local copy of the Gateway API Inference Extension repository:
     ```bash
     git clone https://github.com/kubernetes-sigs/gateway-api-inference-extension.git
     cd gateway-api-inference-extension
     ```

-3.  **Execute Tests**:
+2.  **Execute Tests**:
     Run the following command to execute all available tests.
-Replace <your_gatewayclass_name> with the GatewayClass used by the implementation under test.
+Replace `<your_gatewayclass_name>` with the GatewayClass used by the implementation under test.

     ```bash
     go test ./conformance -args -gateway-class <your_gatewayclass_name>